Ansonious/rsb-channels/README.md

 Open and edit the .md file for the channel you want to edit

-The file gets split into seperate messages by the `---`
+The file gets split into separate messages by the `---`
 Each section gets trimmed of any blank rows in the beginning and end of the section (message).
 Sections starting with `![` will be treated as an image only message (first image will be used, rest of section discarded).